California revenue is growing. So why the talk of deficits?

 Meanwhile, costs are rising.

-For the current budget year, Brown and the Legislature approved $6.2 billion in new optional spending on programs they care about; about $700 million of it is for ongoing costs for universities, state workers, the courts and prison system, and social services.
+For the current budget year, Brown and the Legislature approved $3.6 billion in new optional spending on programs they care about; about $700 million of it is for ongoing costs for universities, state workers, the courts and prison system, and social services.
+Another $2.6 billion was directed to reserve accounts.

 They also under-calculated how much it would cost to operate Medi-Cal, the publicly funded health plan for the poor, by about $1.8 billion.

-Brown could also be wrong.
+Brown’s deficit projection could also be wrong.
 The administration’s revenue forecast for the next budget year is $4.1 billion less than the Legislature’s estimate released two months ago, which projected a surplus.

 “The state has a history of being off on projections,” said Jeff Cummins, a professor at California State University, Fresno and author of a book on California’s budget.
 “It’s notoriously hard to get it right. … There are so many variables at play when you’re trying to make those projections that it’s really hard to be accurate.”